Center for Health Equity Research (CHER) Institute

 - A current CV that includes a list of publications and grants awarded

 - A summary of proposed research describing a pilot study that you would like to further develop as a potential grant proposal.
 The summary must include a brief discussion of the significance of the problem; proposed research question(s); any preliminary work; and the anticipated data collection methods.
-This project will be used to develop a Specific Aims page for an NIH proposal during the six-day Institute.
+This project will be used to develop a Specific Aims page for an NIH proposal during the six-day Institute (not to exceed two pages).
+Note: The proposed project must be a social and health behavior research focused study aiming to eliminate health disparities among racial/ethnic minority populations.

 - A description of previous training with qualitative and quantitative research methods, software, and analysis (not to exceed 1000 words).